 The many huge hotels and resorts lay empty and unkempt.
 The endless procession of cafes and restaurants optimistically remained open for tourists that seldom came.

-There are even direct flights to nearby Silangit airport from Malaysia.
+There are even direct flights to Lake Toba – well, to nearby Silangit airport from Malaysia and Singapore.

 As a result, Tuktuk has had a significant makeover in the last few years.
 Gone is the rubbish in the streets and the potholes.
-The lake’s waters are clear and clean; the overgrown sidewalks are cleared, and development and construction are everywhere you look.
+The lake’s waters are cleaner; the overgrown sidewalks are cleared, and development and construction are happening everywhere you look.

-Every time we visit, there are numerous new hotels and restaurants, although many of the large, older resorts seem to still lie empty.
+Every time we visit, there are numerous new hotels in Lake Toba, although many of the large, older resorts seem to still lie empty.